The Prompt Course · 5 lessons · Free

 Write ten headlines in the style of these three:

-- "Stop using AI like Google"
+- "Stop using AI as Google"

 Topic: AI and the future labor market.